 - The registration authority for the secondary carer (for example Ofsted), who can consider the possible implications for other children;

-- In the case of emergencies see Referrals Procedure.
+- In the case of emergencies see Contacts and Referrals Procedure.